Architecture (ARCH)

 ARCH 3100 (6) Studio 2: Intermediate Architecture

-Dealing with problems at an intermediate level of complexity this architecture studio emphasizes the interaction of form, programmatic use, human behavior and context in creating structure.
-Studio options may include a client-based community engaged project, real world applications, and/or result in a physical product.
-Students work across analog and digital platforms to produce high quality and portfolio-worthy work.
+Emphasizes the interaction of form, programmatic use, human behavior and context in creating structure.
+May include a client-based community engaged project, real world applications, and result in a physical product.
+Students work across analog and digital platforms to produce designs that provide solutions to contemporary challenges.

 Repeatable: Repeatable for up to 12.00 total credit hours.

 Requisites: Requires prerequisite course of ARCH 2100 (minimum grade C-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Restricted to all majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD).

 Recommended: Corequisite ARCH 3114.